A National Organic Action Plan for Canada

 The time is ripe

 Canadians are committed to organic – as evidenced by the continued expansion of the organic sector in many segments of the economy.
-Canada is now the 5th largest organic market in the world worth more than $10.26 billion in 2022 and growing.
+In 2023, Canada’s organic market surpassed $9 billion, up from $6.3 billion in 2019, making it the fifth largest in the world in a growing global market now valued at over $200 billion.

 A policy framework is needed to ensure that our future food system includes a strong foundation in organic agriculture.